 Both ¼ inch and ⅛ inch headphones are compatible with a port for both types on the front panel.
 You won’t need any adapters for your headphones.

-Two microphone options are also available on the Prime 4.
-Both of these are TRS/XLR combo jacks giving you plenty of choices.
+Two microphone options are also available on the Prime 4 Plus.
+Both of these are TRS/XLR combo jacks, giving you plenty of choices.
 Control over the microphones sits above the left-hand side FX section.
-It features on/off buttons, 3 band EQ for Mic 1, and a 2 band EQ for Mic 2, and of course level controls.
+It features on/off buttons, 3 3-band EQ for Mic 1, a 2-band EQ for Mic 2, and, of course, level controls.

 Extra features are also included with the ability to assign an echo FX.
 You can apply this to one or both microphones.
 A dedicated knob controls the intensity of the effect.
 Finally, a talkover button will lower the master output whenever the microphone is in use.

-There are also many USB ports available.
+There are also multiple USB ports available.
 Two on the back and two on the top panel for connecting media.
 The top panel also includes an SD slot if you prefer.
-There is another USB port for connection to your computer or laptop.
+There is also another USB port for connection to your computer or laptop.
 Plus, you can also install a SATA drive with a dedicated slot.
-A testament to the all-in-one nature of the Prime 4.
+A testament to the all-in-one nature of the Prime 4+.

 Four Line In RCA options rounds out the connection options with two Line/Phone and two Line.
 This supports connecting of external gear like turntables or CDJs.
 The front panel allows you to switch between these sources or the digital source.

-The Prime 4 has all types of DJs and setup combinations covered.
+The Prime 4 Plus has all types of DJs and setup combinations covered.

 FX Controls

-The Denon Prime 4 has 2 banks of FX controls with excellent control features.
+The Denon Prime 4 Plus has 2 banks of FX controls with excellent control features.

-Scrolling through the FX is simple and intuitive.
-The small display above the main knob highlights which FX you have currently selected.
-The other knobs then control the parameters of the FX, frequency, and wet/dry mix.
+The other knobs control the parameters of the FX, frequency, and wet/dry mix.
 This gives you excellent granular control over your FX.
 All this information is available on the mini monochromatic screens via easy-to-read bars.
 It’s an excellent way to condense the info in a logical and useful fashion.

-If you like to add FX to your sets the Denon Prime 4 will give you plenty of options.
+If you like to add FX to your sets, the Denon Prime 4 Plus gives you a plethora of options.

 Looping Controls

-If you want to move the loop you’ll need to hold down the Shift key and then turn the knob.
+If you want to move the loop, you’ll need to hold down the Shift key and then turn the knob.
 It would have been great to see another knob for this function.
-Either way, it’s a natural way of activating and managing your loops and I’m glad it’s here.
+Either way, it’s a natural way of activating and managing your loops, and I’m glad it’s here.
+It’s also a feature I’d like to see on my controllers moving forward.

 Dimensions

-The Denon Prime 4 is not a small unit.
-Featuring 4 channels and a big screen does result in a large footprint.
+The Denon Prime 4 Plus is not a small unit.
+4 channels and a monstrous screen do result in a large footprint.
+But it still isn’t overly cumbersome to the point where it would be a hassle to take to a gig.

 It’s worth noting that the screen protrudes beyond the top when folded down.

-Despite weighing in at 9.6kg (21 lbs) it’s not the most uncomfortable controller to transport.
-Though I do recommend a case to protect the screen when you are taking it to gigs.
+Despite weighing in at 21.34 lbs.
+(9.68 kg), it’s not the most uncomfortable controller to transport but certainly not a travel-friendly choice.
+I do recommend you invest in a case to protect the screen when you are taking it to and from your gigs.

 Build Quality & Design